pkardas/notes/books/clean-code.md

 - contains no duplication
 - expresses the intent of the programmer - the clearer the code, the less time others will have to spend understanding it (small functions and classes, good names)
-- minimises the number of classes and methods - least important rule, above rules are more important, however overall goal should be to keep system small
+- minimises the number of classes and methods - the least important rule, above rules are more important, however overall goal should be to keep system small

 Can set of practices replace experience?
 No. On the other hand, practices are a crystallised form of the many decades of experience of many authors.